detomon/bitmap-outliner/README.md

 # Bitmap Outliner

-The algorithm converts a bitmap to vector paths enclosing the pixel groups.
+The algorithm converts a bitmap image to vector paths enclosing the pixel groups.

 ![Conversion Diagram](assets/conversion-diagram.svg)